Stochastic Processes: Continuous Time Markov Chains

 \pi({\bf n})= \pi\left(n_1, \cdots, n_K\right) = \prod_{i=1}^K \left( 1- \frac{\lambda}{\mu_i} \right) \left( \frac{\lambda}{\mu_i} \right)^{n_i}

+Prove that \pi is indeed stationary.
 Hint: it is easiest to prove this using detailed balance.